TomPace101/nanopore_diffusion/notes.md

 _TODO_ the LPB solver dataextraction output files don't get listed as targets currently.

+_TODO_ the name of info.yaml appears in several places

+_TODO_ debug01 postproc needs to make PDF as well as PNG

 # Refactoring

 - let objects provide their own info needed by doit tasks in a standard structure